VISD Fresh Fruits and Vegetable Program

 Student Meal Accounts

-Students will be provided one free breakfast and lunch daily on school days under the Community Eligibility Provision.
+Students will be provided one free breakfast and lunch daily on school days under the CEP.
 We ask that families fill out a form to more accurately reflect the status of our student population.

 CEP Form: English | Spanish